 "The electric Renault Twizy city car offers urban drivers something genuinely different – if you can live with its inherent limitations.”

-While the purchase price is appealing, buyers should also factor in the monthly battery lease charge of around £40.
-This is offset by cheap charging: a full 3.5-hour top-up from a household socket should cost around £1 and will take you 35-50 miles.
-Renault claims the Twizy's other running costs are 15 per cent lower than those of a three-wheeled scooter.
+The purchase price is appealing and the Twizy's quirkiness does charm, but it's worth factoring in the monthly battery lease charge of £49 a month, which is subject to a 36-month/6,000 miles per year agreement.
+This is balanced out somewhat by cheap charging, with a full charging taking around 3.5 hours from a standard three-pin plug.
+Topping-up from a standard household socket costs around £1, giving you a realistic range of around 40 miles.
+Renault also claims that the rest of the Twizy's costs are 15 per cent lower than those of a three-wheeled scooter.

 There's a surprising amount of room in the driver's seat, which slides back and forth on rails.
 The steering wheel has no adjustment, however, so you may have to sacrifice legroom for control of the super-responsive quadricycle.
 The rear passenger seat is certainly cramped – but you can see that just by looking at the Twizy.
 So, you basically get more comfort and protection from the elements than you would with a traditional scooter, but a less than perfect seating arrangement.
 And let's not forget it's noisy inside, the electric motor does whine a bit at high speeds (above 30mph) and the lack of a heater means you’ll have to wrap warm when travelling in any conditions other than blazing sunshine.